rlt3/Dialogue/README.md

 ## Terminology

-I intentially chose a lot of play-like language to hopefully make understanding this easy and to draw parallels between the real world.
+I intentionally chose a lot of play-like language to hopefully make understanding this easy and to draw parallels between the real world.

 #### Message